 To foster an environment for learning and to avoid the potential for exploitation, Augustana faculty and staff members shall not have any dating, romantic or sexual relationship (even if it is deemed to be consensual) with a student.

-Students must be prepared to identify themselves by showing their student identification card upon request.
-Failure by an Augustana student to produce an I.D. card will result in disciplinary action.
-Duplicating or reproducing the I.D. in any way is considered a violation subject to discipline.
-A student who loses or damages his or her I.D. may obtain a replacement from the Library.
-A $15 fee will be charged.
+Students must be prepared to identify themselves while on campus by showing their identification card upon request.
+Failure by an Augustana student to produce an ID card will result in disciplinary action; see Inside Augustana Student Handbook.

-Presentation of the Augustana I.D. is required to borrow library material.
-You are responsible for all items checked out on your I.D. card.
+The ID card is required to borrow library material.
+Students are responsible for all items checked out on their ID card.

 Dining Room Regulations